-You must decide which type of joint ownership you want if you buy, inherit or become a trustee of a property with someone else - you can get legal advice from someone who specialises in property.
+You must decide which type of joint ownership you want if you buy, inherit or become a trustee of a property with someone else.
+You tell the Land Registry about this when you register the property.

 You can own a property as either ‘joint tenants’ or ‘tenants in common’.

 The type of ownership affects what you can do with the property if your relationship with a joint owner breaks down, or if one owner dies.